hellotunamayo/ZeroCounterPP/README.md

 # Privacy Policy
-I don't store and collect any privacy information from ZeroCounter :)
+I don't store and collect any privacy information from This App :)
 Thank you.